IX - Policy Statements

 For more information or other appropriate campus referrals, contact:

 - Policies and Procedures for Receiving Accommodative Services

 Students with a documented disability in need of accommodations must adhere to the following procedures:

 - If questions arise regarding the provision of accommodations, faculty and students are encouraged to negotiate a solution.
-The Director of Accommodative Services will intervene when necessary.
-It is the student's responsibility to inform the Director of Accommodative Services when accommodations are not working, need to be modified or if there is a change in condition.
+OAS will intervene when necessary.
+It is the student's responsibility to inform OAS when accommodations are not working, need to be modified, or if there is a change in condition.

 Clarkson University is committed to providing its students, faculty, staff, visitors and the general public with a smoke-free environment to protect the health, welfare and comfort for those desiring such an environment to the maximum extent possible and in full compliance with the New York Clean Air Act, Article 13E of the New York Public Health Law.

 - Smoking is prohibited in all indoor locations including but not limited to:

 - Offices, meeting rooms, board rooms, and dining halls;

 - Lounges, lodges;